Image Building and Management

 -

-Local build host directory
+Local directory on the build host

 For an example of a complete Kiwi repository served by git, see https://github.com/SUSE/manager-build-profiles/tree/master/OSImage.